xye7ei/repacker/README.md

 solution achieves 95.62% occupancy rate.

-By some testing of this module, this rate ranges averagedly about 90% for various inputs with size more than 50.
+From testing of `repacker`, such rate is on average above 90% for input sets with size more than 50.

 ## Performance

-The identical optimization scheme has been also implemented in *C++* for speedup, which gives a packing for ca. 6000 rectangles in ca. 5~6s time (many of them are of the same size and such degenerancy is properly handled, though not perfect).
+The algorithm is firstly implemented in Python then ported to *C++*.
+The performance is heavily improved.
+Given ca. 6000 rectangles, C++ code produces a output within ca. 5~6 seconds.

 <p>
     <img src="./cpp/test_rand_more.png" width="50%" height="50%" />
 </p>

-The performance of C++ seems blading, however the plotting functionality in C++ is still being experimented.
+The performance of C++ code is surprisingly good, however I do not know yet how to plot the result conveniently using C++.

 ## Usage

-This module can be used through command-line
+The algorithm can be called via command-line
 ```
 python repacker.py <input-file> [<output-file>] [-n]
 ```

 where

-- `<input-file>` is text file as a list of 2-tuples in Python syntax.
-The name
+- `<input-file>` is text file as a list of 2-tuples in Python syntax, representing the sizes of the rectangles.

-- `<output-file` would be a name for the generated solution file, which is also a Python list in text.
-Auto-naming happens when it is not explicitly given (s. examples).
+- `<output-file` is the path to the solution file, which is a Python list.

-- `-n` means generating no figure for showing the solution.
+- `-n` means producing no figure for depicting the solution.

-* No 3rd-party module is required for solving, but module `PIL` is required for drawing the results like the figures above.
+[*] No 3rd-party module is required for solving, but module `PIL` is required for drawing the results like the figures above.

 ## Features of this solver

 - No utilities from computational graphics or computational geometry are used, since the underlying data structure is indeed a list.
-I personally name it *threaded quad-pointers*, which is a 1D linking of all *corners*.
+ I personally name it *threaded quad-pointers*, which is a 1D list of all modelled rectangle *corners*.
-- With this structure, spatial restrictions can be detected by simple arithmetics, rather than applying geometric algorithms.
+- With this structure, spatial relations can be computed via simple arithmetics, instead of any complicated geometric algorithm.
 - The complexity is roughly O(N²).
-In pure Python, input with 1000 rectangles can be solved within several seconds.
+In pure Python, an input with 1000 rectangles can be solved within several seconds.
-- The heuristical approach for deciding optimal placement can be categorized as a combination of strategies of *Greedy*, *Bottom-Left*, *Best-Fit* etc, which have been explored by various literatures extensively.
+- The heuristical approach for deciding optimal placement can be categorized as a combination of strategies of *Greedy*, *Bottom-Left*, *Best-Fit*, which have been explored extensively in various literature.

 <!--
 - More performant implementation can be derived from this Python implementation with no language-specific .